Umerkot: History

 Rana Chandra Singh, a federal minister and the chieftain of the Hindu Sodha Thakur Rajput clan and the Amarkot Jagir, was one of the founding members of the Pakistan Peoples Party (PPP) and was elected to the National Assembly of Pakistan from Umarkot seven times as a PPP member between 1977 and 1999, when he founded the Pakistan Hindu Party (PHP).
 Currently, his politician son Rana Hamir Singh claims to be the 26th Rana of Tharparkar, Umarkot and Mithi.

 Points of interest

 The city is well connected with the other large cities like Karachi, the provincial capital and Hyderabad.

 Umarkot has many sites of historical significance such as Akbar's birthplace, Umarkot, Umerkot Fort and Momal Ji Mari.

 There is an ancient temple, Shiv Mandir, Umerkot, as well as a Kali Mata Temple, Krishna Mandir at old Amarkot and Manhar Mandir Kathwari Mandir at Rancho Line.

-Folklore

-The story of Umar Marvi is that Marvi was a young Thari girl from a village near Umerkot called Bhalwa.
-She was abducted by then-ruler, Umar, who wanted to marry her because of her beauty.
-Upon her refusal, she was imprisoned in the historic Umerkot Fort for several years.
-Because of her courage, Marvi is regarded as a symbol of love for one's soil and homeland.

 Education

 The city has more than 100 schools, 20 colleges, and one polytechnic college.